greatsghomelab/greatsghomelab.github.io/_drafts/allocating-more-disk-space-on-linux-servers.md

 ## Introduction

-There are 2 steps when allocating more space.
+There are 2 steps when allocating more space on running production linux machines.

 1. Physical partition space allocation
 2. Disk volume reclamation